Constitution of the Democratic Autonomous Administration of North and East Syria

-The Constitution of the Autonomous Administration of North and East Syria, officially titled Charter of the Social Contract, is the provisional constitution of the self-proclaimed autonomous region known as the Autonomous Administration of North and East Syria.
-It was adopted on 29 January 2014, when the Democratic Union Party (PYD), the political wing of the People's Protection Units (YPG) and the largest party in the autonomous region, declared the three regions it controlled autonomous from the Syrian government.
-Article 12 states the autonomous region remains an "integral part of Syria", anticipating a future federalization of Syria.
+The Constitution of the Democratic Autonomous Administration of North and East Syria, officially titled Charter of the Social Contract, is the provisional constitution of the self-proclaimed autonomous region known as the Democratic Autonomous Administration of North and East Syria.
+The initial version was adopted on 29 January 2014, when the Democratic Union Party (PYD), the political wing of the People's Protection Units (YPG) and the largest party in the autonomous region, declared the three regions it controlled autonomous from the Syrian government.
+Revisions were made in December 2016 and December 2023.
+Article 12 of the 2014 version states that the autonomous region remains an "integral part of Syria", anticipating a future federalization of Syria; the preamble of the 2016 version states that the region "is part of the united Syrian democratic federalism"; and Article 5 of the 2023 version states that the region is "part of the Syrian Democratic Republic".

-The constitution has gained much international attention and is most noted for its explicit affirmation of minority rights, gender equality, and a form of direct democracy known as 'democratic confederalism'.
+The constitution gained international attention for its explicit affirmation of minority rights, gender equality, and a form of direct democracy known as democratic confederalism.

-On 27–28 June 2016, the executive committee to organize a constitution for the region, to replace the 2014 constitution, presented its draft.

 Background

 When the Syrian Civil War broke out in 2011, the Syrian Kurdish parties avoided taking sides.
 When Syrian government forces retreated in mid-2012 to fight the mostly Arab rebels elsewhere, Kurdish groups gradually took control.
 On 12 July 2012, the two main political alliances in the autonomous region, the Movement for a Democratic Society (including Democratic Union Party (PYD)) and the Kurdish National Council (KNC) formed Kurdish Supreme Committee (KSC) as the overarching governing body of all three self-proclaimed cantons of Afrin, Kobane and Jazira.
 The PYD and its armed wing People's Protection Units (YPG) soon became the dominant force.
 Soon PYD and other allied parties in Movement for a Democratic Society declared a unilateral interim government in November 2013 and also a committee was appointed to write a transitional constitution.
-Nevertheless in January 2014 it agreed to form a coalition government with the KNC, but this agreement didn't last long.
+Nevertheless, in January 2014 it agreed to form a coalition government with the KNC, but this agreement didn't last long.

+Versions

+2014

+The January 2014 version was called The Social Contract of the Autonomous Regions of Afrin, Jazira, and Kobane.

+2016

+On 27–28 June 2016, the executive committee to organize a constitution for Rojava presented a draft to replace the 2014 version.
+The new version was published on 29 December 2016 as the Social Contract of the Democratic Federation of Northern Syria.
+The number of articles was reduced from 96 to 83.

+2023

+The constitution was revised in 2023 and named the Social Contract of the Democratic Autonomous Administration of the North and East Syria Region.
+The length increased to 134 articles.

 Contents

+January 2014 version

+The January 2014 version contains 96 articles.